 What Kind of Critters Visit Your Garden?

-Do you have trouble with keeping critters out of your garden?
-What animal causes the biggest problem in your yard?
+Do you have trouble with keeping animals out of your garden?
+What critter causes the biggest problem in your yard?
 I would love to know.
 Leave a comment below and tell me how you deal with the animals eating your garden veggies.